 Patient Comments Read 24 Comments

 Fainting, which medical professionals call syncope (pronounced SIN-ko-pea), is a temporary loss of consciousness.
-Unlike a seizure, the person who faints usually regains alertness soon after regaining consciousness and will not have involuntary movement while unconscious.
 Fainting is caused by a temporary loss of the brain's blood supply and can be a sign of a more serious condition.

-People of any age can faint, but elderly persons more often have a serious underlying cause.
+People of any age can faint, but elderly persons may have a serious underlying cause.